Let’s first answer the question: what is a suffix?

 Tower → Nougat

-This too is unpredictable, but often it is done for phonetic reasons (miciaccio sounds awful, for example).
-If a word is already ending in a given suffix, for example the noun stregone, you can’t really append the –one suffix to it but have to resort to using an adjective instead.
+This is also unpredictable, but it is often done for phonetic reasons (miciaccio sounds terrible, for example).
+If a word already ends in a particular suffix, such as the noun stregone, you can’t really add the –one suffix to it, but have to use an adjective instead.

-Alright, enough with my rambling.
-Let’s delve deep into the descriptive Italian suffixes right now!
+Alright, enough of my rambling.
+Let’s dive right into the descriptive Italian suffixes!

 Making things bigger (augmentative Italian suffixes)

-This group of Italian suffixes translate to English as big, large, tall.
+This group of Italian suffixes translates into English as big, large, tall.

-Whenever you need to pass on the message that you think that something or someone is bigger than normal, you can go through the old-school method of using an adjective (grosso, alto, grande?) or you can play creatively with the language and use a suffix.
+Whenever you need to convey the message that you think that something or someone is bigger than normal, you can go the old-school route and use an adjective (grosso, alto, grande?), or you can play creatively with the language and use a suffix.

 -one, -ona, -oni, -one